Design of the Artificial: lessons from the biological roots of general intelligence: Promises and limitations so far

-In recent years, the bold and ambitious aspiration to develop intelligent machines is mixed with a recognizable shift towards bio-inspired designs.
-In mimicking the flight of insect in design of the RoboBee \cite{Ma2013} or in mixing biological and electronic elements in RoboRay \cite{Park2016}, the key to success has been in understanding the physical limits of the materials used in making flexible lightweight systems.
-The efficacy of these systems are mostly dependent on the communication capacity among the electronics (or bio-electric interface) and processing power of their elements.
-In more direct attempts to mimic intelligence, the design of novel neuromorphic computing architectures has been mostly focused on achieving brain-like energy efficiency in spiking neural networks embedded designs \cite{Merolla2014,Furber2016}.
-On the algorithmic front, the successful deep learning \cite{LeCun2015} and recurrent network \cite{Hopfield1982} mimicry of brain networks are mainly focused on intrinsic organization of the biological network.
+The development of intelligent machines has been accompanied by a noticeable shift towards bio-inspired designs in recent years.
+In designing the \href{https://youtu.be/dEbLeuUIaHI}{RoboBee} \cite{Ma2013} or the \href{https://youtu.be/-D_XrRo0h20}{RoboRay} \cite{Park2016} , which mimic the flight of insect or the combination of biological and electronic elements, the key has been to understand the physical limits of the materials used in making flexible lightweight systems.
+The effectiveness of these systems mostly depends on the communication capacity among the electronics (or bio-electric interface) and processing power of their elements.
+In more direct attempts to mimic intelligence, the design of novel neuromorphic computing architectures has mainly aimed at achieving brain-like energy efficiency in spiking neural networks embedded designs \cite{Merolla2014,Furber2016}.
+On the algorithmic front, the successful deep learning \cite{LeCun2015} and recurrent network \cite{Hopfield1982}loose mimicry of brain networks are mainly focused on intrinsic organization of the biological network.